xrdocs/8000/_tutorials/mpls-qos-on-cisco-8200-8800-routing-platforms.md

 ## Conclusion

-Cisco 8000 has taken care majority of MPLS-QoS usecase, some are default behaviour and some achievable with explicit policy applications.
+Major MPLS-QoS usecase are well taken care on Cisco 8200/8600/8800 platforms where some are default behaviour and some achievable with explicit policy applications.
 And Short-pipe mode scenario is something not addressable completely where egress QOS is based on inner IP fields for labelled packets terminating on egress PE devices.
+And this capability will be addressed soon.

 ## Glossary